olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/incense_holder.jpg">

-Utagawa Kunisada, circa 1843, painted a  wall scoll for each chapter of the Tale of Genji and included the genji-ko on each:
+Utagawa Kunisada, circa 1843, painted a  wall scoll for each chapter of the Tale of Genji and included the genji-kō on each:

 <img src="/post/genji-ko_files/yugiri_wall_scroll.jpg">